JFS ~ jamaicanfamilysearch.com

 1. How do I use the "Search" function?

-Inputting a name or names will result in a search of this entire site, including Members' pages.
-The system searches for letters only.
+Inputting a name or names in the Search box, which is found at the top of any page, will result in a search of this entire site The system searches for letters only.
 It does not search for numbers, apostrophes, hyphens, or words of only one letter.
 Start with the broadest request, for example just a surname.
-Remember when doing searches, "Less is better&".
+Remember when doing searches, "Less is better".
 If you get too many results, narrow the request by adding a given name or one or two other items.
+Be aware that first names of persons were often listed in the records by initial only, or by a shortened form of the name, so do not limit your search to a particular first name.

 DO NOT use sentences.
 The search engine will be looking for pages on which all the words in your request occur.
 If even one of the words is not there, you will receive a negative response.
 This Search engine, unlike some help desks for computer equipment, for example, does NOT answer queries that are couched in question form.
 For example, a question "Where do I find the Harrison family?" will only get you a negative result.

-DO NOT include the word "Jamaica" in your search request.
-Since this site is almost exclusively about Jamaica, the word is not included on each page.
+DO NOT include the word "Jamaica" or "Jamaican" in your search request.
+Since this site is almost exclusively about Jamaica, the word will occur on too many pages.

 In the Jamaican records one name may be spelled as many as 10 or twelve different ways.
 Try spelling variations.